jiml-mlai-bootcamp-ucberkeley/Capstone_1/README.md

 #### The latitude and longitude values that were added gave better results than using zip code.
 #### A data source that provides the Latitude and Longitude for zip codes in the US was used for this purpose.
 #### KMeans helped to cluster the houses and put them in the correct geographic locations.
+##### US zip codes with lat and long  https://www.kaggle.com/datasets/joeleichter/us-zip-codes-with-lat-and-long

 ## Next steps and recommendations
 #### Pricing houses is very location specific.
-Geocoding the data was helpful, but the coordinates were almost equivalent to zip code.
+Geocoding the data was helpful, but the general coordinates were almost equivalent to zip code.
 #### The surrounding areas around each cluster can vary in the degree of desirability for home buyers.
 #### The dataset used here does not provide specific addresses which would be needed for optimal micro level analysis.
 #### Also, the other features bed, bath, acre lot, and house size can significantly impact the price.